Blame (horse): Background

-Blame is a bay homebred stallion owned by Claiborne Farm in association with Adele B. Dilschneider.
+Blame is a dark bay homebred stallion owned by Claiborne Farm in association with Adele B. Dilschneider.
 He was sired by Claiborne's Arch out of the Seeking the Gold mare Liable (the 2010 Kentucky Broodmare of the Year).
 He was trained during his racing career by Albert Stall Jr. and partnered with veteran jockey Garrett Gomez during his 2010 championship season.

-Race Record
+Race record

 2008: two-year-old season

 Blame made his racing debut as a two-year-old on September 13, 2008, with Lindey Wade aboard at Turfway Park in Florence, Kentucky, where he ran third in a maiden special weight race.

 In his next start on October 17, with Jamie Theriot aboard, Blame broke his maiden, capturing his first win, a maiden special weight race over seven furlongs at Keeneland in Lexington, Kentucky.
 Blame came from seven lengths back, making a five-wide move down the stretch to defeat Flying Warrior by a length, winning $31,225 of the $50,000 purse.

 His winnings for his two-race season totaled $33,425.